Vikings coaches Mike and Adam Zimmer putting heads together on ranch

 Quarantined on 160 acres in Walton, Ky., Vikings co-defensive coordinator/linebackers coach Adam Zimmer can hit golf balls onto one of four greens, go fishing or skeet shooting, relax in a hot tub or cook ribs in the BBQ smoker.

-It’s a posh setup, but not everything about it is glamorous: Zimmer’s boss works upstairs, and brusque requests for IT help are only a text message away.
+It’s a posh setup, but everything isn’t glamorous: Zimmer’s boss works upstairs, and brusque requests for IT help are only a text message away.

 “Number one, he can help me get all this stuff organized.
 If I can’t get it figured out, I can text him and say, ‘Come up here and fix this,’ ” Vikings coach Mike Zimmer said Wednesday on a video conference with reporters.
 “But like at night, after dinner or something, we’ll sit down and have some crazy idea and we’ll say, ‘OK, we can talk about it tomorrow with the rest of the defensive coaches.’
 It’s been good.”